apache/spark/docs/sql-ref-syntax-aux-describe-database.md

 ---
 ### Description
 ​
-Return the metadata of an existing database(name, comment and location).
+Return the metadata of an existing database (name, comment and location).
 If the database does not exist, an exception is thrown.

-When `extended` is specified, it also shows the database's properties.
+When `EXTENDED` is specified, it also shows the database's properties.
 You can use the abbreviation `DESC` for the `DESCRIBE` statement.

 ### Syntax